kristofhracza/hacking-procedure/Known_vulnerabilities/web.md

 - Follow [this]([https://www.onsecurity.io/blog/file-upload-checklist/) article and try any other methods that I have not mentioned
 [(https://www.onsecurity.io/blog/file-upload-checklist/)](https://www.onsecurity.io/blog/file-upload-checklist/)

+## Word limits on file upload
+If an image and/or file upload form cannot be broken by the methods described above, try to see if the program puts a limit on the number of characters allowed in the file name.
+Hence, try breaking it by testing the name's length.

+### What gives it away?
+- One can only upload a certain file type (no trick to upload other file works)
+    - Find the limit and upload with double extension (.php.png) and the last four chars will get cut off and .php file will be uploaded to grant a shell.
+- Error messages
+    - The program outputs an error message that the name has exceeded the character limit.

 ## Exiftool
 If one discovered that the server is using exiftool to process the image uploaded one can try to exploit the tool with the following methods: